alabiibrahim/Superstore-Sales-Report/README.md

 Here’s a step by step guide on how the data was approached

--  Get the data from source
+-  Get data from source
--  Load Excel
+-  Load to Excel
 -  Clean and transform with Excel
 -  Visualizations using Excel customized charts
 -  Generate Insights